Building mental fitness: The new standard for a stronger mind

 2. Meditate and practice mindfulness

-Try five minutes a day with a guided session from the Balance app, and watch your stress levels start to shift.
+Try five minutes a day with a guided meditation session from the Balance app, and watch your stress levels start to shift.

 3. Prioritize sleep